FanghanHu/blaze-demo/README.md

     ```
 *   Section 2.1, file ```link.js``` doesn't exist.
 *   Section 2.2 import for ```TasksCollection``` should be ```'../imports/api/TasksCollection'``` in order to match previous sections.

+# Continue working on this in section 6.1